UrbanCode/Dependency-Mgmt-Part2-UCB/README.md

-# Hello World Printer
 A simple project that has a method for printing out `Hello World`.
-This project is used to demonstrate dependency management with IBM UrbanCode Build
+This project is used to demonstrate dependency management without a dependencies.xml in an IBM UrbanCode Build plug-in.

 ## Building the Project
 ### Ant